DPWO-Projekt/dpwo_documentation/test_scripts/uc-dm-006-p1.md

 |   |   | A schema with the corresponding `schemaId` exists in the database. |
 ---

-[post] in chosen catalogue, chosen dataset schema exists with set schema</br>
+[post] in chosen catalogue, chosen dataset schema exists with set schema<br>
 [post] the dataset row in the catalogue table now displays an assigned schema and no longer shows the `Set schema` button.
 [post] the dataset row now displays enabled `Edit schema` button.